anbox-cloud/discourse-docs/tut/installing-appliance.md

 ![Appliance welcome screen|690x343, 100%](https://assets.ubuntu.com/v1/f35744dc-install_appliance_initialise.png)

-See [How to finalise the installation](https://discourse.ubuntu.com/t/how-to-finalise-the-installation/29704) for detailed information about the initialisation process.

 ### 1. Start the initialisation process

 On your machine, enter the following command to invoke the initialisation process of the Anbox Cloud Appliance: